Multex/amia/README.md

 ## Configuration

-Rugivid is configured via environment variables.
+Amia is configured via environment variables.
 Create a `.env` file or set them in your environment.

 ### Available Variables